 Smartwatches are increasingly becoming all about fitness, but a lot of the time the apps on board that deliver those features are not all that great.
 That's why we've been testing the best fitness apps out there to help power-up your smartwatch into a great workout companion.

-Whether you've got the Apple Watch Series 3 strapped to your wrist, or are sporting an Android Wear timepiece or even a Fitbit, mountains of apps are out there to help you build on the device's core skills and up your activity tracking, fitness-boosting game.
+Whether you've got an Apple Watch Series 4 or a Wear OS watch like the Fossil Sport or a Samsung Galaxy Watch, there are a lot of apps are out there to help you build on the device's core skills and up your activity tracking, fitness-boosting game.

 But which should see you hit the download icon and which are better left alone?
 Well, whether you're looking to lose weight, get toned or simply cut the carb count, these are the best fitness apps for your wearable.